iAmKankan/Neural-Network/rnn/README.md

 ## Step #2:
 For the Backpropagation we need to findout the derivative of the **_loss function_** let say $\large{\color{Purple} L }$ with each of the matrices $\large{\color{Purple} W }$, $\large{\color{Purple} U }$, $\large{\color{Purple} V}$ -
-#### Why?
-We need to update them.
-See for [Weight update in Backpropagation](https://github.com/iAmKankan/Neural-Network/blob/main/backpropagation/README.md#backpropagation-weight-update).

 $$
 \Huge {\color{Red}\boxed{ {\color{Purple} \frac{\partial \textrm{L}}{\partial \textrm{W}},\ \frac{\partial \textrm{L}}{\partial \textrm{U}},\ \frac{\partial \textrm{L}}{\partial \textrm{V}}} }} {\color{Purple} \Big \\{ \normalsize \textrm{For the Backprop we need to findout the derivative of Loss function with each of the matrix} }